Mighel881/localisationsim/README.md

 <br>
 <p> 3.
 Choose your location by long pressing the place (mark a Pin and then press the 3 dots)</p>
 <br>
 <p> 4.
-Share and go down and select "FPP Localisation Sim" or "虛拟定位到此位置" (try both options lol one will be glitching the other will work )</p>
+Share and go down and select "FPP Localisation Sim" or "虛拟定位到此位置" (try both options lol one will be glitching, close the share pop up and open it again. )</p>
 <br>
 <p> 5.
 Long press on the location that you added (little icon in blue) and then select Start Location Simulation (you should feel a vibration)</p>
 <br>